andrastantos/brew/docs/cpu/isa_detail_unary.rst

 Description
 ~~~~~~~~~~~

-This operation uses :ref:`load type handling<load_type_handling>` to determine if :ref:`broadcasting<type_broadcast>` needs to be performed.
 The immediate CONST is stored in FIELD_A.
 Constant value is one-s complement of FIELD_A.
 Range is -7 to +7, which is sign-extended to 32 bits.